 Provided that a power of attorney governed by a foreign law is valid and enforceable as a matter of its governing law, it would usually be recognised under Cayman Islands law.

-If the power of attorney is governed by Cayman Islands law, it must be executed as a deed to be valid and can be irrevocable.
+If the power of attorney is governed by Cayman Islands law, it must be executed as a deed to be valid and can, in certain circumstances, be irrevocable.